huaize2020/awesome-nodejs/README.md

 - [chroma](https://github.com/gka/chroma.js) - JavaScript library for all kinds of color manipulations.
 - [rgbaster](https://github.com/briangonzalez/rgbaster.js) - 🎨 A simple library for extracting dominant colors from images.
+- [onecolor](https://github.com/One-com/one-color) - An OO-based JavaScript color parser/computation toolkit with support for RGB, HSV, HSL, CMYK, and alpha channels.
+Conversion between color spaces occurs implicitly, and all methods return new objects rather than mutating existing instances.
+Works in the browser and node.js.

 ### Crypto